- Where is “Fukushima”? Why from Tokyo?

 Some tourists think “Fukushima” is the place of nuclear power plant but Fukushima is also the name of Prefecture and city (capital of Fukushima prefecture).

-In the future we would like to do the tour from the coast area.
+In the future, we would like to do the tour from the coast area.

-How long we can explore?
+How long can we explore?

 What we can see?

 Due to the condition on that date, where we can visit will be changed.
-Basically in 1-day tour we focus on disaster area (Tsunami and Nuclear disaster) and in 2-day tour we have more time in each place and we could also visit the place where local start the new activity and rebuild the community.
+Basically in 1-day tour we focus on the disaster area (Tsunami and Nuclear disaster) and in 2-day tour we have more time in each place and we could also visit the place where local start the new activity and rebuild the community.

 – In 1-day tour, we explore Namie town(①②③) and Tomioka town(⑤) where evacuation orders have been lifted in 2017.
 And we drive through Futaba and Okuma town (④) where is under exclusion zone.

-①Around center of Namie town
+①Around the center of Namie town

 ②Ukedo area (coast area of Namie town)

 ③Cow farm (mountain side of Namie town)